Instagram for Your Small Business

 Instagram, the online photo and video-sharing app, has exploded in popularity.
-With more than 500 million users each month, the Facebook owned platform could help you reach your target audience with new tools recently rolled out for businesses.
+With more than 500 million monthly users, the Facebook owned platform could help you reach your businesses target audience with new tools recently rolled out for businesses.

 From the Instagram Blog: